Docker for Data Science¶

-For a data scientist, running a container that is already equipped with the libraries and tools needed for a particular analysis eliminates the need to spend hours debugging packages across different environments or configuring custom environments.
+For domain scientists (and budding data scientists), running a container already equipped with the libraries and tools needed for a particular analysis eliminates the need to spend hours debugging packages across different environments or configuring custom environments.

-But why Set Up a Data Science Environment in a Container?
+Why Set Up a Data Science Software Environment in a Container?

-- One reason is speed.
-Docker containers allow a Jupyter or RStudio session to launch in minutes, not hours.
+- Speed.
+Docker containers allow a Jupyter or RStudio session to launch in seconds to minutes

 - Containerization benefits both data science and IT/technical operations teams.